Global convergence of adaptive least-squares finite element methods for nonlinear PDEs: Introduction

 The discontinuous Petrov--Galerkin method (DPG) is a minimal residual method for primal, dual, or ultraweak variational formulations.
 The flexibility of their broken test spaces leads to improved stability properties.
 A DPG method for a quasi-linear model problem has been presented in \cite{CarstensenBringmannHellwigWriggers2018}.
 It aims to minimize the residual of the nonlinear variational formulation.
 The authors employ the close relation to least-squares methods to prove the existence of discrete minimizers while the uniqueness remained open.
 Nevertheless, a sufficient a~posteriori criterion for the uniqueness is given in \cite[Theorem~4.4]{CarstensenBringmannHellwigWriggers2018}.
 The reader is referred to \cite[Section~3.1]{CarstensenBringmannHellwigWriggers2018} and \cite[Section~4]{BringmannCarstensenTran2022} for a discussion of the problems of nonlinear residual minimization methods.
 An alternative approach from \cite{CantinHeuer2018} establishes a DPG method based on a first-order formulation where the nonlinear residual is posed as a side constraint to the minimization of the remaining linear residual.

+In this paper, we will assume a 2-growth condition and the divergence form of the PDE.
+In particular, we restrict to a Hilbert space setting excluding, e.g., the \(p\)-Laplace problem for \(p \neq 2\).
+Beyond this setting, several publications investigate minimal residual methods in Banach spaces; see, e.g., \cite{Guermond2004,MugaVanDerZee2020,HoustonRoggendorfVanDerZee2022,LiDemkowicz2022}.
+Relaxed Ka\v{c}anov schemes from \cite{DieningFornasierTomasiWank2020,BalciDieningStorn2023} enable the efficient solution of \(p\)-Laplace problems as employed in \cite{Storn2024} to solve linear problems in \(W^{-1,p'}\) spaces for large \(p\).
+For minimal residual methods for problems in nondivergence form, we refer, e.g., to \cite{Gallistl2017,QiuZhang2020,Fuhrer2021} and the already mentioned references \cite{Westphal2019,BrennerSungTanZhang2024} for the Monge-Amp\`ere equation.
 A novel minimal residual method in \(L^p(\Omega)\) norms has been recently introduced in \cite{GallistlTran2025} for a class of fully nonlinear PDEs.